-This shortage will be distributed unevenly, with rheumatology providers concentrated in urban and suburban areas and rural areas underserved.
+This shortage will be uneven, with rheumatology providers concentrated in urban and suburban areas, and rural areas underserved.
 The Central U.S., Southwest, Southeast and Northwest will, more broadly, face low provider density.

 In the face of these challenges, the ACR has continued to advocate at the state and federal levels to help address the projected workforce shortfall.2 The workforce issue has four facets, says Angus Worthing, MD, FACR, FACP, chair of the ACR’s Government Affairs Committee and partner at Arthritis & Rheumatism Associates in Washington, D.C.: